-Capital assets, which include construction in progress, land and improvements, infrastructure, buildings and equipment are reported in the applicable governmental activities column.
+Capital assets, which include construction in progress, improvements other than buildings, infrastructure and stormwater management are reported in the applicable governmental activities column.

 The District defines capital assets as assets with an initial, individual cost of \$5,000 or more and an estimated useful life in excess of two years.
 The valuation basis for all assets is historical cost.